CHARM-EU is hosting its first Winter School!

 • and the University of Montpellier.

-An opportunity for students to benefit from a wonderful international and intercultural experience.
+An opportunity for students to gain valuable international and cross-cultural experience.

-The CHARM-EU winter school is a unique opportunity to discover a brand new and particularly innovative educational model based on transdisciplinarity, project-based learning, and group work to tackle challenges related to sustainable development issues.
-It also provides a great introduction to the equally unique CHARM-EU Master's program, which will be launched in September 2021.
+The CHARM-EU Winter School offers a unique opportunity to explore a brand-new, highly innovative educational model based on transdisciplinarity, project-based learning, and group work to address challenges related to sustainable development.
+It also serves as an excellent gateway to the equally unique CHARM-EU Master’s program, which will launch in September 2021.

-A winter school tailored to your needs, regardless of your field of study
+A winter school tailored to your needs, no matter what your field of study

-• The winter school is open to students from L3 to M2, regardless of your field of study (social or economic sciences, medicine, life and earth sciences, chemistry, pharmacy, etc.).
+• The winter school is open to students from their junior year of undergraduate studies through their second year of graduate studies, regardless of their field of study (social sciences, economics, medicine, life and earth sciences, chemistry, pharmacy, etc.).

 • It will take place entirely online, allowing selected students to participate from anywhere.
 Twenty-five students will be selected to take part in this international adventure, for which a good level of English is required (B2 recommended).

-Places are limited, so don't miss your chance.
-Apply now by filling out this form.
+Space is limited, so don't miss out on this opportunity—sign up now by filling out this form.

 What is CHARM-EU?

-CHARM-EU (Challenge-based, Research-driven, Mobile, European University) is an alliance of five renowned European universities (University of Barcelona, Trinity College Dublin, Utrecht University, Eötvös Lorand University Budapest, and the University of Montpellier) to create a European university campus.
-This will take the form of a Master's degree offered jointly by the five universities, which will be launched in September 2021.
+CHARM-EU (Challenge-based, Research-driven, Mobile, European University) is a partnership of five renowned European universities (the University of Barcelona, Trinity College Dublin, Utrecht University, Eötvös Loránd University in Budapest, and the University of Montpellier) to create a European university campus, which will take the form of a Master’s program jointly awarded by the five universities and set to launch in September 2021.